opensourceios/NearbyWeather/CONTRIBUTING.md

 When working with the NearbyWeather Project, please make sure that:

 - You are working with the latest publicly available versions of Xcode and Swift.
 If you do not observe this, you may run into compatibility issues, when cloning the project.
+- You use standard indentation and formatting settings inside Xcode.
+If you pull request makes changes to lines due to formatting with no actual code modification, it won't be considered until fixed.
 - Your code complies with the clean code style guide by Ray Wenderlich.

 Your contributions are submitted under the following terms: